tldr-pages/tldr/pages/linux/pacman-query.md

 `pacman -Qi {{package}}`

-- Diplay the [l]ist of files owned by a specific package:
+- Display the [l]ist of files owned by a specific package:

 `pacman -Ql {{package}}`